dominicnearn/OpenAI-API-Wrapper-Documentation/README.md

 };
 ```

+## Common errors

+Error `401`: This is likely caused due to an invalid API key.
+Ensure that your API key is encased in a string.
+Error `429`: You likely sent too many requests to the server, cool off for a few minutes then try again.
+If this does not fix this issue you may have ran out of tokens on your OpenAI account.
+It's also possible OpenAI's servers are overloaded and cannot fulfill your request.
+Error `500`: This is an OpenAI issue and cannot be fixed.
+Wait a few hours then try again.

+## Closing

 You may use my API for whatever, but please provide credit somewhere in your webpage.
 Thanks!

 *your API key is never saved to the server. if you wish to donate please cashapp $azonix*

+last updated: `1/6/2023` (DD/MM/YYYY)